10 Virtual Influencers You Need To Follow in 2020

 Whether you agree or not, virtual influencers are making an impact on the influencer marketing landscape.

 While they may not be as relatable as a real human influencer, they certainly are entertaining.
+Here are 8 virtual influencers you should be following on Instagram in 2020.

 Meet the Middle East's first influencer, Laila Blue.